Iowa: Western Iowa

 Some of the most dramatic scenery in Iowa is found in the unique Loess Hills which are found along Iowa's western border.

 Sioux City is the largest city in western Iowa and is found on the convergence of the Missouri, Floyd, and Big Sioux Rivers.
 The Sioux City Metropolitan Area encompasses areas in three states: Iowa, Nebraska, and South Dakota.
 Sioux City boasts a revitalized downtown and includes attractions such as the Hard Rock Hotel and Casino, Sergeant Floyd Monument, Sergeant Floyd River Museum, the Tyson Events Center, Southern Hills Mall, the Orpheum Theater, and more.
 The historic downtown area is also filled with multiple restaurants, bars, and other entertainment venues.
 Sioux City is home to two higher education institutions, Morningside College and Briar Cliff University.
 Le Mars is in the northeastern part of the Sioux City Metropolitan Area and is the self-proclaimed "Ice Cream Capital of the World".
 Le Mars is home to Wells Enterprises, one of the largest ice cream manufacturers in the world.
 Attractions in Le Mars include the Wells Visitor Center and Ice Cream Parlor, Archie's Wayside (steak house), Bob's Drive Inn, Tonsfeldt Round Barn, Plymouth County Fairgrounds, Plymouth County Museum, and Plymouth County Courthouse.
 Le Mars hosts multiple ice cream-themed community events each year.

-Council Bluffs, part of the Omaha (Nebr.)
-Metropolitan Area and a hub of southwest Iowa sits at the base of the Loess Hills National Scenic Byway.
-With three casino resorts, the city also includes such cultural attractions as the Western Hills Trails Center, Union Pacific Railroad Museum, the Grenville M. Dodge House, The Black Angel, and the Lewis and Clark Monument, with clear views of the Downtown Omaha skyline found throughout the city.
+Council Bluffs, part of the Omaha, Nebraska Metropolitan Area and a hub of southwest Iowa sits at the base of the Loess Hills National Scenic Byway.
+With three casino resorts, the city also includes such cultural attractions as the Western Hills Trails Center, Union Pacific Railroad Museum, the Grenville M. Dodge House, the Ruth Anne Dodge Memorial, and the Lewis and Clark Monument, with clear views of the Downtown Omaha skyline found throughout the city.
+The Sanford Museum and Planetarium in Cherokee, the Grotto of the Redemption in West Bend, the Museum of Danish America in Elk Horn, and the Fort Museum and Frontier Village in Fort Dodge are other regional destinations.

 The Iowa Great Lakes is made up of multiple small towns, such as Spirit Lake, Arnolds Park, Milford, and Okoboji.
 Multiple resorts and other tourist attractions are found in and around these towns surrounding the popular lakes.
 Arnolds Park, one of the oldest amusement parks in the country, is located on Lake Okoboji in Arnolds Park.

-The Sanford Museum and Planetarium in Cherokee, Grotto of the Redemption in West Bend, The Danish Immigrant Museum in Elk Horn, and the Fort Museum and Frontier Village in Fort Dodge are other regional destinations.

 Every year in early May, the city of Orange City holds the annual Tulip Festival, a celebration of the strong Dutch heritage in the region.

 Northwest Iowa is home to some of the largest concentrations of wind turbine farms in the world.
 Other western communities with vibrant historic downtown areas include Storm Lake, Spencer, Glenwood, Carroll, Harlan, Atlantic, Red Oak, Denison, Creston, Mount Ayr, Sac City, and Walnut.